 Prior to Hedgepath, LLC's contribution of certain assets to us in August 2013, the business opportunity and assets we acquired had been operated privately.
 In addition, although our predecessor, CBI, was a company that filed public reports with the SEC, the business of CBI effectively ceased concurrently with its entry into federal bankruptcy proceedings in 2011.
-As a consequence, our current business has no historical nexus to that of CBI's.
+As a consequence, our current business, which began in August 2013, has no historical nexus to that of CBI's.